JohnKendrick/PDielec/docs/_sources/pdgui.rst.txt

 The slice thickness is used to help in those cases that experience numerical problems when solving the single-crystal optical equations.
 Problems of overflow arise, especially for thick films.
 By default, the slice thickness is set to zero and now slicing is employed.
 If a non-zero value is given, any film that is thicker than this value is subdivided (sliced) into adjacent thinner layers.
 Although the results should be the same if slicing is used or not, the computational time goes up linearly with the number of slices.

-In the case of the *Partially incoherent thin film* mode it is necessary to provide further information about the sampling of the geometrical parameters.
+In the case of the *Partially incoherent thin film* mode, it is necessary to provide further information about the sampling of the geometrical parameters.
 The *Percentage of partial incoherence* provides a percentage perturbation of the geometric parameters.
 All angles are sampled from a uniform distribution on either side of the mean value by this percentage of 90\ :superscript:`o`.
 The film thickness is also varied on either side of the mean value by this percentage of the mean value.